 He would generally instruct his devotees not to forsake their normal social and religious customs.
 He did not want to disturb patterns of living as long as they did not stand in the way of progress.
 He would normally ask his disciples to marry at the proper age and adopt the house-hold life.
 Exceptions were made for those who were bent on renunciate living.

 He also interpreted twenty-six Hindu scriptures in the light of kriya yoga, including the Bhagavad Gita, Patanjali's Yoga Sutras, and Manu Samhita.
-English translations found on Sanskrit Classics (below) seem more readable than corresponding ones from Yoganiketan, but the latter are told to be accurate.
+English translations are published by the Sanskrit Classics (below) and Yoganiketan.

 Just Oneself, One's Inmost Self